YunkangTao/K-LoRA/README.md

 #### 2.2 FLUX

-If you want to test the **FLUX** version of K-LoRA, you can directly run the `inference_flux.py` script to perform inference using the community LoRA. -->
+If you want to test the **FLUX** version of K-LoRA, you can directly run the `inference_flux.py` script to perform inference using the community LoRA.

+If you are using **FLUX** for testing, it is recommended to use a higher version of Flux.
+Please refer to [FLUX](https://github.com/black-forest-labs/flux) for the dependency details.

 If you wish to use the local **FLUX LoRA**, it is recommended to train it using the Dreambooth LoRA.
 For training instructions, you can refer to [dreambooth_lora](https://huggingface.co/docs/peft/main/en/task_guides/dreambooth_lora).